 - A completed Application for Admission. - Non-refundable application fee of AED 200.
-A reservation deposit (non- refundable) of AED 5,000, which is fully applied toward tuition, is required upon acceptance for admission.
+A reservation deposit (nonrefundable) of AED 5,000, which is fully applied toward tuition, is required upon acceptance (including conditional) for admission.
 Due to the high number of applicants, students are requested to pay this deposit within two months of the start of the term of entry.
 No application will be accepted after this date without the reservation deposit. - An official UAE high school/secondary school certificate or its equivalent as approved by the Ministry of Education and an official high school/secondary school transcript (academic record) in the original covering the last three years and reflecting a good academic standard.
 (Required averages vary by school systems.
-Students should consult an AUD admissions Representative for pertinent requirements.)
+Students should consult an AUD Admissions Coordinator for pertinent requirements.)

 For British qualifications, the following standard applies to IGCSE/GCE: grade "C" or above.
 AS-level and A-level will also be considered.
-A combination of 7 subjects (O/AS/A) or 4 subjects (AS/A) may be submitted.
-Proof of eleven years of school is required for students applying with IGCSE subjects.
+A combination of seven subjects (O/AS/A) or four subjects (AS/A) may be submitted.
+Proof of 11 years of school is required for students applying with IGCSE subjects.

-International TOEFL score of 550 (CAT 213) + TWE of 4.0 or Internet-based TOEFL score of 79-80 + writing skills range 24-30 is required or the equivalent score on another internationally-recognized exam (English).
-AUD's international code for TOEFL is 0063.
-The SAT Reasoning Test or the appropriate score on the university-administered ACCUPLACERTM Exam (Math).
+- International TOEFL score of 550 (CAT 213) + TWE of 4.0 or Internet-based TOEFL score of 79-80 + writing skills range 24-30 is required or the equivalent score on another internationally-recognized exam (English).
+AUD's international code for TOEFL is 0063. - The SAT Reasoning Test or the appropriate score on the universityadministered ACCUPLACERTM Exam (Math).
 AUD's international code for SAT is 2688.
-Students in possession of SAT scores, provided the sum of the Critical Reading and Math is at least 1,000 (with a minimum of 320 in Critical Reading and a minimum 560 in Math), will be exempt from taking the ACCUPLCERTM Exam (Math).
-For B.F.A. applicants, the sum of the Critical Reading and Math must be at least 900 (with a minimum of 320 in Critical Reading and a minimum 550 in Math) for exemption from taking the ACCUPLCERTM Exam (Math).
+Students in possession of

+SAT scores, provided the sum of the Critical Reading and Math is at least 1,000 (with a minimum of 320 in Critical Reading and a minimum of 560 in Math), will be exempt from taking the ACCUPLACERTM Exam (Math).
+For B.F.A. applicants, the sum of the Critical Reading and Math must be at least 900 (with a minimum of 320 in Critical Reading and a minimum 550 in Math) for exemption from taking the ACCUPLACERTM Exam (Math).

 Placement in Mathematics for applicants to the Bachelor of Architecture program is described on p.
-22 of this Catalog.
+28 of this Catalog.

 The SAT is required for Engineering applicants (see p.
-21 of this Catalog).
+27 of this Catalog).

-Official letters of recommendation from two referees (high school teachers) endorsing the student's ability to successfully complete university work.
-Letters should be in the original, on letterhead, stamped and sealed.
+An official letter of recommendation from one referee (high school teacher) endorsing the student's ability to successfully complete university work.
+The letter should be in the original, on letterhead, stamped and sealed.
 If they prefer, students may use the reference forms found in the AUD Admissions Kit for this purpose.
 Transfer and visiting students (see below) are not required to submit letters of recommendation.

-2 passport-size photographs and colored passport photocopy.
+• Two passport-size photographs and colored passport photocopy.